Christmas Recipe: Holly Holiday Bundt Cake

 • Spray the bundt pan with Pam spray.

-• Begin by spooning in some of the red batter and spoon some green on top.
+• Begin by spooning in some red batter and spooning some green on top.
 Alternate the red and green batter into the bundt pan.

 • Bake the cake at 350 degrees for 30-35 minutes or until an inserted toothpick comes out clean.